Skip to main content

 Mandi (مندي)

-Mandi is a spectacular rice and meat dish cooked in a traditional underground pit oven called a 'taboon.'
-Lamb or chicken is marinated with Mandi spices (black pepper, coriander, cumin, cardamom, cloves), then suspended over aromatic rice in the pit.
-Wood smoke infuses both meat and rice with distinctive flavor.
-The meat becomes incredibly tender, falling off the bone.
-Rice absorbs meat juices and smoke, gaining golden color and complex taste.
-Mandi originated in Hadhramaut, Yemen, but became beloved throughout Saudi Arabia.
-Served on large platters for communal eating, embodying Saudi hospitality.
+Mandi is a rice and meat dish cooked in an underground pit oven called a taboon.
+Lamb or chicken is marinated with mandi spices (black pepper, coriander, cumin, cardamom, cloves), then hung over the rice in the pit, where wood smoke flavors both.
+The meat turns tender enough to fall off the bone, while the rice soaks up the juices and smoke, taking on a golden color and a deeper taste.
+Mandi started in Hadhramaut, Yemen, and spread across Saudi Arabia.
+It is served on large platters for communal eating.

 Ma'amoul (معمول)